jandornig/match3pg/README.md

 - Create special combinations for powerful effects
 - Watch your health and enemy's attacks
 - Level up to increase your power

-## Development

-This project is built with modern web technologies and follows best practices for game development.
-The codebase is organized into components and utilities for maintainability and extensibility.

-Key files:
-- `src/hooks/useGameState.tsx`: Core game logic and state management
-- `src/utils/gameUtils.ts`: Game mechanics and utility functions
-- `src/components/`: UI components and game elements

 ## Contributing